adamsa6/Task-Me-Anything/journals/andy_major.md

 ## Journal Entry for 8/28/2024
 - We fixed up a lot of loose ends in our code after doing our unit testing.
 I made the task detail page more modular by making our confetti feature its own component.

+## Journal Entry for 8/29/2024
+- We started off pair programming with King and Arielle working on setting up the pipeline.
+- Afterwards, we all made a plan for what work still needed to be completed and made a plan for the rest of the day.
+King and Yazan were focusing on troubleshooting our CSS to improve it, while Arielle worked on the ReadMe (but then I ended up troubleshooting a feature that we wanted to implement).

+## Journal Entry for 9/3/2024
+- Final day!
+- We went over our checklist to make sure we have everything in order.
+I kept working on a stretch goal for the most part and Yazan and King worked with Arielle on cleaning up our organization.
+I helped as well but also took time to work on some features we want to add.
+- We did our final testing of our app and we are all together very proud of what we have managed to accomplish!